Revenue managers and hoteliers have to choose a new rate shopper solution because Booking.com's free rate manager is shut down.

-For the price, hoteliers also get fast in-app chat support, a Help Center with written documentation, and personalized training.
+For the price, hoteliers also get fast in-app chat support, a self-service Help Center with written documentation, and personalized training.

 Losing access to a valuable resource is a tough spot to be in, but the return can be large when investing a little in a new one.

-Hotels that relied on RateIntelligence will want to consider a tool that adds significant features to prepare for changing times.
-A solution that allows them to make pricing decisions with confidence, taking into account all relevant market information across the web.
+Hoteliers that relied on Booking's RateIntelligence will want to consider a substitute rate-shopping tool like HQ revenue Market Intelligence that adds significant features to prepare for changing times.

+This solution allows hoteliers to make pricing decisions with confidence, taking into account all relevant market information across the web.
 Staying competitive only works with a sound strategy and when consulting reliable data.

 Registering for your personalized demo will set you on a path of being a step ahead of your competition.
 Keep access to reliable and up-to-date information—don’t let Booking shut you out of valuable hotel market insights.